Sakai Forums Survival Guide for Students

-If you have Sakai open in multiple browser tabs, the Forums tool can be confused by the state of your Sakai session.
 Having Sakai open in multiple browser tabs is generally not a problem when you are browsing content in Sakai.
-It's only potentially a problem when you are attempting to submit work through Forums, Tests & Quizzes, and elsewhere.
-To avoid this problem, close extra browser tabs containing Sakai.
+It's only potentially a problem when you are attempting to submit work through Forums, Tests & Quizzes, Assignments, and elsewhere.
+To avoid this problem, close extra browser tabs containing Sakai before beginning such online tasks.
 (Leaving open web browser tabs which display PDF files stored in Sakai is ok.)

 Tip 4: Click once on links and buttons in the Forums tool.

 Avoid double-clicking links and buttons in the Forums tool (and in other Sakai tools).
 Single-clicks are sufficient.
 Double-clicking might yield unexpected results.